israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  This array has properties and elements which provide information about the match.
  Such an array is returned by `RegExp.exec`, `String.match`, and `String.replace`.

+ To help explain these properties and elements, look at the following example and then refer to the table below:

 ### Math